parlough/thisweekindart/pages/issues/issue-6.md

 ## Language updates and discussion

-Changes and improvements to the language specification are continuously being discussed and made.
+Changes and improvements to the language specification are continuously being discussed and implemented.

-Recent clarifications around how to check for override errors have been proposed to the official specification in [Specify private override errors][2283].
+Recently, clarifications around how to check for override errors have been proposed to the official specification in [Specify private override errors][2283].